 - Blending in with locals to avoid getting scammed

-Most locals prefer knee-length skirts, long pants.
-Fortunately we had company from the other tourists wearing shorts.
+Most locals prefer knee-length skirts and long pants.
+Fortunately, we had company from the other tourists wearing shorts.

-The two wrongly dressed humans at Religious place
+The two wrongly dressed humans at a Religious place.

 The two insensitive tourists with shorts and the clever ones wearing full pants at Meteora – We learnt our lessons here.

 In Meteora, Greeks dress up even more conservatively!
 It is the centre of the Eastern Orthodox church.
-The BnB host, the bus manager who took us to sunset point, the bike rental shop owners were religious and mentioned their Baptism stories while talking.
+The BnB host, the bus manager who took us to sunset point, and the bike rental shop owners were religious and mentioned their Baptism stories while talking.
 It was an embarrassment for us to be wearing shorts when the whole town was in pants and long skirts.
-Meteora doesn’t receive as many tourists like Santorini.
-So whoever came wore appropriate dress suitable for a holy city with natural wonders.
+Meteora doesn’t receive as many tourists as Santorini.
+So whoever came wore appropriate dress suitable for the hole city.

-Flat Footwear –The beauty of Santorini is walking on narrow streets by the cliffside overlooking the endless Aegean sea.
-The heels may add glam to the pretty pictures, along with pain to your foot.
-Carry thick and soft sole flip-flops or slip-on.
+Flat Footwear –The beauty of Greece is walking on narrow streets by the cliffside overlooking the endless Aegean sea or the mountains.
+The heels may add glam to the pretty pictures and pain to your foot.

 Meteora monasteries require a lot of climbing, but your trekking boots are too much for that.
 Slip-on walking shoes work perfectly for Santorini, Meteora and the hills of Acropolis.

-I saw a few tourists walking with umbrellas at Santorini and Athens on a sunny afternoon.
-Yeah, it gives you sunshade, but it isn’t very pleasant when you carry it in the crowded streets of Oia.
+On a sunny afternoon, I saw a few tourists walking with umbrellas at Santorini and Athens.
+Yeah, it gives you a sunshade, but it isn’t very pleasant when you carry it in the crowded streets of Oia.
 Sunglasses, hats and scarves are better than umbrellas that keep pricking your fellow pedestrians.

-Irrespective of the place, carry a thin jacket if you are wearing sleeveless shirts or dresses in Spring.
+Irrespective of the place, carry a thin jacket if you wear sleeveless shirts or dresses in Spring.
 Days are warmer and evenings are chill.
-I ended up putting on a towel on my shoulders at Fira because that is all we had in our bag that day.
-Keep your clothing lighter and layered so that it works for morning sunshine and evening cold breezes.
+I ended up putting on a towel on my shoulders at Fira because that was all we had in our daypack that day.
+Keep your clothing lighter and layered to work for morning sunshine and cold breezes in the evening.

 Left side photo – sailing in the afternoon.
 Rightside – Chilling evenings at Fira.
 The only thing in my daypack was this towel to save me from shivering.

 Carry a raincoat while going to Meteora.
 Especially when you rent bikes to drive by yourself over the curves, the rains there may trouble you.
-But sunset after rain is what makes Meteora sunsets most stunning in the world.
+But sunset after rain makes Meteora sunsets the most stunning in the world.
 So you will pray for rain and if you are unprepared, enjoy the sunset wet!

 How should I dress in Greece?

 Keep your clothing modest in all the towns.
 Carry 3/4th and knee-length pants more than shorts.
 Any knee-length dresses with/without sleeves are all fine.
 Men must avoid wearing tank T-shirts in the towns.